louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Discussion

-The incidence of syphilis has been increasing in the USA since 2001.The histology of syphilis, though widely studied, still remains a diagnostic challenge, particularly when the clinical presentation does not suggest the diagnosis.
+The incidence of syphilis has been increasing in the USA since 2001.
+The histology of syphilis, though widely studied, still remains a diagnostic challenge, particularly when the clinical presentation does not suggest the diagnosis.
 We present an overview of the clinical and pathological features commonly associated with cutaneous primary and secondary syphilis, addressing, at the end, the current case.

-Treponema pallidum,as is well known, is the etiological organism of syphilis.
-Syphilis presents in one of three stages—primary, secondary and tertiary—with primary and secondary syphilis being the most common.
+Treponema pallidum, as is well known, is the etiological organism of syphilis.
+Syphilis presents in one of three stages — primary, secondary and tertiary — with primary and secondary syphilis being the most common.
 Secondary syphilis is most commonly encountered in dermatopathology practice.
 The anogenital region is the most common location.
 However, 5% of cases arise in extragenital sites, which are termed endemic, or non-venereal, syphilis.
 The oral cavity is the most commonly involved extragenital site, but any site can be involved.

 In primary syphilis, the lesion typically appears as a chancre, a punched-out, painless ulcer that develops 20–30 days after exposure to T. pallidum and may be associated with painless lymphadenopathy.
 These lesions resolve within 1–5 weeks and do not scar.

 Secondary syphilis arises 6–8 weeks after the primary chancre.
 The lesions initially present as 5–10 mm erythematous macules on the head, face and neck similar to a viral xanthem.
 A polymorphic papular eruption subsequently occurs and consists of coppery red papules, measuring 3–10 mm in diameter.
 Involvement of the palms, soles and oral cavity is highly suspicious for secondary syphilis.
 However, this classic progression is not always observed and there is clinical significant overlap with other entities and non-specific presentations.
 Patients can also present with other cutaneous manifestations, some of which overlap with syphilis.
 These include papulosquamous/psoriasiform lesions, oral ulcers, condylomata, bullous lesions, and erythema muliforme-like folliculitis.
 Patients with secondary syphilis can also develop fever, headache, weight loss, myalgias and arthralgias.
 Left untreated, secondary syphilis resolves within 2–10 weeks.
 After a latent phase, patients can progress to cure with seronegativity; seropositivity without lesions; or develop lesions of tertiary syphilis.

 ---